angrykoala/wendigo/README.md

 **Wendigo** (_/wɛndɪɡo/_) simplify your front-end and end-to-end automated testing using [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 Install it with `npm install --save-dev wendigo`.

-> **WARNING:** This documentation refers to Wendigo 2, if you are using previous versions of Wendigo, go [here](https://github.com/angrykoala/wendigo/blob/1.13.1/README.md).

 Consider the following example using just Puppeteer:

 ```javascript